 Largest, most accurate, and most frequently updated scholarship database.

 The scholarship database lists scholarships and other types of financial assistance programs from 3,300 national, state, public, and private sources.

 - SRN Express

-Free web version of the Scholarship Resource Network database.
+A free web version of the Scholarship Resource Network database.
 It focuses on private sector, non-need-based aid, and includes information about awards from more than 1,500 organizations.

 - Gates Millennium Scholarships*

-The Gates’ awards for low-income minority students.
+The Gates’ Awards for low-income minority students.
 You must apply as a high school senior.